 You can take a trip through time with the life work of famed African American photographer, Gordon Parks.
 The Gordon Parks Foundation showcases Parks’s career, which spans from the 1940s up until his death in 2006.
 Parks’ photographs focused on race relations, Civil Rights, and urban life.

 The Dance Theater of Harlem is the first Black classical ballet company and the first major ballet company to prioritize Black dancers.
 This school was founded more than 50 years ago.
-There are four online exhibits about the history of this world-famous dance company.
+There are four online exhibits about the history of this world-famous dance company as well as some amazing photos of the company over the years.

 Frederick Douglass National Historic Site (Washington, DC)

-Take a virtual tour of Cedar Hill, Frederick Douglass’s Historic home in Washington, DC.
-Douglass, an ambassador, abolitionist, writer, and former slave purchased this stunning 21-room Victorian mansion in 1878.
+While many of the museums in Washington, DC have re-opened Cedar Hill, Frederick Douglass’s Historic home is still closed.
+If you would like to learn more about Douglass, an ambassador, abolitionist, writer, and former slave you can explore his home virtually.
+He purchased this stunning 21-room Victorian mansion in 1878.
 There are a number of rooms filled with artifacts that are viewable in the online tour.

 The University of North Carolina at Greensboro (UNCG) – University Libraries [Online Exhibit: African Americans at the University of North Carolina at Greensboro, 1892-1971] (Greensboro, NC)

 The UNCG’s online exhibit offers a riveting look inside the lives of some African American employees who worked on the campus of the University of North Carolina at Greensboro.
 This exhibit features not only photos of the Black workers in the late 1800s but there are artifacts listing how much the University paid some of its African American employees.

 The Black Archives of Mid-America offers two online exhibits: one about famous dancer Alvin Ailey; and the other about the Historic 18th and Vine Jazz District in Kansas City.

 The King Center is part of the memorial and childhood home of Dr. King.
 This online exhibit contains various letters and miscellaneous documents and artifacts.